 College Advising, Applications, Letters of Recommendation, and Scholarships

-Academy students will be mailing applications for college admission and scholarships in the Fall semester of their senior year.
+Academy students may be applying for admission to other institutions and for scholarships during the Fall semester of their second year.
 It is essential students begin filling out these applications no later than the summer prior to the second year.
 Seminar presentations and workshops about the application process are given by the College Advisor.
-Applications will require letters of recommendation from faculty and the TAMS staff.
-It is important that students become acquainted with faculty and with TAMS staff so that recommendation letters can be stronger and reflect the unique characteristics of the student.
+Applications typically require letters of recommendation from faculty and the TAMS staff, so students should become acquainted with faculty and with TAMS staff so that recommendation letters can be stronger and reflect the unique characteristics of the student.
 Attitudes and classroom behavior that exhibit respect for authority, alertness, promptness with assigned work, imagination, and eagerness to learn are important characteristics to cultivate.
-It is necessary to give faculty and staff ample time to prepare recommendation letters – at least three weeks before the deadline for submission.
-Students should be sure to express appropriate gratitude to those who write recommendation letters.
+Students should give faculty and staff ample time to prepare recommendation letters—at least one month before the deadline for submission—and students should express appropriate gratitude to those who write recommendation letters.

 Numerous scholarship opportunities are available for Academy graduates who have high SAT scores, outstanding grades, strong initiative, clean disciplinary records, and good communication skills.
 These opportunities include the Regeneron Competition (for second-year students), the Goldwater scholarship, the Morris Udall Scholarship, National Merit Scholarships, along with many merit or need-based scholarships given by the admitting institution.
-Official UNT transcripts are required for university and scholarship applications.
-Transcripts are obtained from the university Registrar’s Office located in the Eagle Student Services Building, and must be given to the assigned TAMS College Advisor.
+Official UNT transcripts are required for university and scholarship applications, and students can (a) request that UNT’s Registrar Office located in the Eagle Student Services Building send transcripts to the appropriate institutions, or (b) enjoy the service provided by the TAMS College Advisor by obtaining a copy of the UNT transcript and giving it to TAMS College Advisor.

 The Fall Convocation occurs on the first Wednesday of the semester and officially begins the new academic year; all students are required to attend.
-One first-year student and several second-year students receive named scholarships, and qualified second-year students are inducted into the National Honor Society.
+Numerous students will be presented with scholarships, and students will hear inspirational messages from the Dean and a TAMS alum.

 National Honor Society

-Second-year students are inducted into the National Honor Society at the Fall Convocation.
+Eligible second-year students will be invited to join the National Honor Society at the beginning of their second year.
 Qualifications for induction and for continuing membership in NHS are:

 - Cumulative GPA of 3.0 or higher